Note on a conjecture of S\'ark\"ozy on special sequences: Abstract

 Let $\alpha>1$ be an irrational number and $k\ge 2$ a positive integer.
 Let $f(x)$ be a polynomial with positive integer coefficients.
 Solving a 2001 problem of S\'ark\"ozy on special sequences, Hegyv\'ari proved in 2003 that there exists an infinite sequence $A$ with density $\frac{1}{k}-\frac{1}{k\alpha}$ such that

 Hegyv\'ari also proved that the density given by him is optimal for $k=2$.
 In this article, we show that the density $\frac{1}{k}-\frac{1}{k\alpha}$ given by Hegyv\'ari is actually optimal for all $k\ge 2$.
-The proof will follow from a modular version of the Brunn-Minkowski inequality established here.